materiaraiding/materiaraiding-old/_ultimate/ucob.md

 12. {% glossary Exaflare %}
 13. {% glossary Morn Afah %}

-After is **Golden Bahamut's enrage** - he will continuously cast **Morn Afah** for lethal damage, so everyone should spread out as he takes everyone down one by one.
+After is **Golden bahamuts enrage** - he will continuously cast **Morn Afah** for lethal damage, so everyone should spread out as he takes everyone down one by one.

 {: .tanks }
 The Morn Afah enrage is based on emnity, so if you see the enrage, it is a good idea to **shirk** your healers to give DPS a few extra seconds to defeat him.